 In 1919, a convoy of army trucks was sent on a journey across the United States, from Washington to San Francisco, to test the efficiency of the roadway system in case of an emergency.
 It took 62 days for the convoy to cross the nation, underlining the need for better road infrastructures.
 1940 marked the opening of the first limited-access divided highway in the United States, the Pennsylvania Turnpike.
 Once completed, it had a total length of 360 miles and set design and construction standards for future highway developments.

 Major Interstate routes are designated by one or two-digit numbers.
 Routes running north and south are assigned odd numbers, while east-west routes are assigned even numbers.
 For north-south routes, the lowest numbers begin in the west, while the lowest numbered east-west routes are in the south.
 Thus, Interstate Route 5 (I-5) runs along the West Coast, while I-10 lies along the Mexican border.
 Interstate I-95 runs along the East Coast, and Interstate I-94 runs parallel to the Canadian border.
-Several segments of the Interstate are toll roads, particularly in high-density corridors of circulation.
-This excludes numerous toll bridges and tunnels that are in operation.
+Several segments of the Interstate are toll roads, particularly in high-density corridors of circulation, and this excludes numerous toll bridges and tunnels in operation.
 About 8.5% of the Interstate system (3,959 miles) is either privatized or managed by state-sponsored trusts (e.g. Pennsylvania Turnpike, New York State Thruway).
 Most of these toll roads were built in the early 1950s by private or state initiatives and were then incorporated into the Interstate Highway System.
 The impacts of the Interstate Highway System on the American society (and on others who built comparable structures) were numerous and far-reaching:

 - Mobile and motorized society.
 The Interstate grew in conjunction with the rapid diffusion of the automobile in the 1950s and 1960s, multiplying the mobility of individuals.
 People were able to exchange greater distances for a similar amount of time spent traveling.
-This mobility gradually permeated ways of life and for the first time in history a large share of the population was able to privately travel over long distances.
-As such, the automobile and the Interstate quickly became the symbol of individuality, freedom and opportunities.
+This mobility gradually permeated ways of life, and for the first time in history, a large share of the population was able to privately travel over long distances.
+As such, the automobile and the Interstate quickly became the symbol of individuality, freedom, and opportunities.
 New activities spurred to service this motorized mobility.
-A wide range of “drive-in” and “drive-through” activities were created, such as shopping malls, restaurants (e.g. McDonald’s was one of the first restaurant chains to be built to specifically service motorized customers), movie theaters and even vacationing (e.g. motor inns; road trips).
+A wide range of “drive-in” and “drive-through” activities were created, such as shopping malls, restaurants (e.g. McDonald’s was one of the first restaurant chains to be built to specifically service motorized customers), movie theaters, and even vacationing (e.g. motor inns; road trips).

 - Suburbanization.
 Linking the Interstate with suburbanization must be done carefully since the system was designed to service inter-metropolitan transportation first.
-However, many Interstate highways by-passed or surrounded (ring roads) major metropolitan areas, giving the impetus to a new form of urban development.
+However, many Interstate highways bypassed or surrounded (ring roads) major metropolitan areas, giving the impetus to a new form of urban development.
 Road segments built to service interurban transportation became dominantly used for urban transportation.
 The emergence of suburbia represents a new landscape with its own economic, social and cultural identity.
 It illustrates a radical transformation from the traditional urban landscape characterized by collective property (multifamily dwellings) and public transportation.
-Suburbia is the epitome of private property where each individual was able to own his private “estate” (lot) as a single family home.
-For many, suburbanization represented a liberation, since prior to the Interstate most of the American population rented their housing, mainly as apartment buildings owned by a relatively small group of landlords (the classic movie “It’s a Wonderful Life” underlines this contradiction).
-Once the Interstate became firmly established, about 65-70% of Americans owned their residence, the largest share of private ownership in the word.
+Suburbia is the epitome of private property where each individual was able to own his private “estate” (lot) as a single-family home.
+For many, suburbanization represented a liberation, since prior to the Interstate, most of the American population rented their housing, mainly as apartment buildings owned by a relatively small group of landlords (the classic movie “It’s a Wonderful Life” underlines this contradiction).
+Once the Interstate became firmly established, about 65-70% of Americans owned their residence, the largest share of private ownership in the world.
 This permitted a significant accumulation of wealth in the form of individually and privately owned equity; the pillar of America’s middle class.